 Skip to main content

-Ona Agent extends your engineering team’s capacity.
-It completes tasks in isolated environments - writing code, running tests, opening pull requests - while respecting your organization’s security policies and guardrails.
+Ona Agent completes engineering tasks autonomously in secure, isolated environments.
+It writes code, runs tests, and opens pull requests while respecting your organization’s security policies and guardrails.
 Ona Agent works out of the box with zero configuration.
-Start a conversation, give it a task, and it gets to work.
-As you use it more, you can teach it your codebase conventions, create custom commands, and configure guardrails.
+Start a session, give it a task, and it gets to work.
+As you use it more, you can teach it your codebase conventions, create custom skills, and configure guardrails.

 What Ona Agent can do